ABOUT OUR VETERINARIANS

 education at the UC Davis School of Veterinary medicine from 2002 to2006.
 After graduating from veterinary school, Dr. Rope completed a one year internal medicine and critical care internship at Encina Veterinary Hospital and East Bay Veterinary Specialists in Walnut Creek.
 She worked at a private practice in Berkeley from 2007 to 2013 until moving to Denver.
 Dr. Rope is very happy to now be a part of the Caring Pathways team.

 In her spare time she enjoys to spend time with her family, which consists of her husband, two children and her dog, Molly.
-They love to ski (snow ski & water ski), go camping with family & friends and also do some hiking.
-Her other love is playing softball.
+She loves to run, ski (snow ski & water ski), go camping with family & friends and also do some hiking.

 Janette loves to spend time with her family, husband Jeff, daughters Elisa and Carissa, son Josh, and dogs Belle and Bonnie.
 She also enjoys jogging, biking, crocheting, reading and playing piano on her church’s worship team.